sammabeza/library-inventory/README.md

 ---

 *This project demonstrates progression from basic C programming to more sophisticated software design principles, making it suitable for real-world library management scenarios.*

+---

+## Legacy Files

+This repository also includes earlier versions of the program:

+- `library_inventory_count.c`: An experimental version focused on counting logic
+- `library2.c`: Current and most up-to-date version

+Only `library2.c` is actively maintained.
+Other files are kept for reference and historical context.